Getting Treatment for Morphine Use

 Typically, opioid withdrawal symptoms include:

-- Muscle aches, pains, and cramps
+- Muscle aches, pains, and cramps.

-- Watery eyes and runny nose
+- Watery eyes and runny nose.

-- Stomach pain
+- Stomach pain.

-- Yawning frequently
+- Yawning frequently.

-- Loss of appetite
+- Loss of appetite.

-- Nausea or vomiting
+- Nausea or vomiting.

-- Blurry vision or dilating pupils
+- Blurry vision or dilating pupils.

 Because morphine is so easy to build a tolerance to or dependence on, an overseeing doctor may prescribe a form of buprenorphine, such as Subutex or Suboxone, to taper the person off physical dependence on opioids.
 The physician may also prescribe medications to relieve symptoms like nausea or anxiety while the individual detoxes from morphine.

-Most importantly, treatment programs, whether inpatient or outpatient, give the person psychological and social support via therapy.
-This helps the client understand the reasons for the addiction, and find ways to overcome cravings or triggers to use in the future.
+Most importantly, treatment programs, whether inpatient addiction treatment or our even an outpatient rehab program, give the person psychological and social support via therapy.
+This helps the patient understand the reasons for the addiction, and find ways to overcome cravings or triggers to use in the future.